Everything you need to know about our product install, setup steps, configuration and usage of various features

 - [15] = Sync Data From Hw function was explained earlier in the manual.

-- [16] = Push Data To Hw function was explained earlier in the manual.
+- [16] = Push Data To Hw function.
+More details below.

 Now that we understand the basic layout, we can dive into more specific details per function.

-Sending data from Librarian to hardware is quite simple.
+Sending data from Librarian slot to hardware is simple.
 Choose layer [1] where you want the data to be sent and then double click any program name [2] from left or right data view.
+You can also drag and drop presets from Librarian to layers.
+Start dragging a preset from the list and drop it over the layer selector!

 This data is sent to hardware edit buffer.
 It is not written to hardware memory.
 This also updates the software interface, so you are in sync with parameters on both ends.